snkashis/android-docs/pages/mapbox-services/2.0.1/navigation.md

 <!-- preview -->

-The RouteProgress class contains all of the user's progress information along the route, including leg and steps.
+The RouteProgress class contains all the user's progress information along the route, including leg and steps.
 This object's provided inside `AlertLevelChangeListener` and `ProgressChangeListener`, allowing you to get distance measurements, the percentage of route complete, current step index, and much more.

 `RouteProgress` contains two subclasses for leg and step information, the tables below provide a full list of the APIs exposed.